dmarx/obsidian_vault/principle of general covariance.md

 ### Mathematical Formulation

 In general relativity, the principle of general covariance is mathematically implemented through [[tensors]], which are geometric objects that remain [[invariant]] under coordinate transformations.
 The equations of general relativity are formulated in terms of tensor equations, ensuring their covariance.
-For instance, the [[Einstein field equations]] can be written as:
+For instance, the [[Einstein Field Equations]] can be written as:

 $$ G_{\mu\nu} + \Lambda g_{\mu\nu} = \frac{8\pi G}{c^4} T_{\mu\nu} $$